 - The level of latency determines the maximum throughput of a conversation.
 Throughput is how much data can be transmitted within a conversation.

-Naturally, the amount of data that can be transmitted in a conversation decreases the more latency there is.
+Naturally, the amount of data that can be transmitted in a conversation decreases the more network latency there is.
 This is because it takes longer for data to be transmitted within the conversation because packets take a longer time to reach their destination.
 Now we’re going to take a look at these concepts in further detail.

 What is Network Latency?